rajkumarraibis/RajStudy/AI/Gen-AI/Major-EU-FitnessApp-GenAI-GPT4/MLOps Model Atrophy Data Drift.md

 4️⃣ **OpenAI Handles Deployment** → No need to set up servers—OpenAI **hosts & manages the fine-tuned model** for you.

 ---

+### **🔹 Yes!
+OpenAI Creates a Personal Fine-Tuned GPT-4 Model for You**
+When you fine-tune GPT-4 using OpenAI’s API, **OpenAI hosts and maintains a custom version of GPT-4 just for you**.

 ## **🔹 How to Access Your Personal Fine-Tuned Model**
 After fine-tuning, OpenAI returns a **model ID**, like: